-River Valley Transit has a fully accessible fleet of twenty-nine (29) transit vehicles in its active fleet and seven accessible contingency vehicles.
+River Valley Transit has a fully accessible fleet of thirty six (36) transit vehicles in its active fleet and four (4) accessible contingency vehicles.
 Therefore, accessible fixed-route bus service is available from 5:30 a.m. to 6:30 p.m., Monday through Saturday.
 “Super Nightline” service operates from 6:30 p.m. to 11:45 p.m. utilizing two buses

 ADA Complementary Paratransit Service (River Valley Transit Plus)

 The ADA regulations require public entities operating fixed route transportation services to provide paratransit as a complement to their fixed route service.
 This paratransit service is intended for people who cannot use accessible fixed route transportation and must be comparable to the fixed route system in forms of coverage and level of service.
 This service has to be provided during the same days and hours as fixed route service with comparable fares.
 Service has to be provided to locations within 3/4 of a mile of the River Valley Transit routes.

 River Valley Transit Plus, RVT’s ADA paratransit service, was initiated in November, 1992, making complementary paratransit service available to ADA eligible clients from 5:30 a.m. – 11:45 p.m., Monday through Saturday.

 Responsibility for service delivery Monday – Friday from 5:30 a.m. to 6:00 p.m. has been contracted out to STEP, Inc., which operates a larger, shared ride paratransit service in the area.
 River Valley Transit provides paratransit service after 6:00 p.m. on weekdays and all day (5:30 a.m. – 11:45 p.m.) on Saturdays.
 RVT certifies clients as eligible for the paratransit service, but STEP is responsible for accepting reservations and providing transportation to meet trip requests.